Museum of Grenoble: Regional art of the 19th century

-The Dauphinoise school of the 19th century reached a level that justifies the prominence it holds in the museum.
+The Dauphinoise school of the 19th century, reached a level that justifies the prominence it holds in the museum.
 If a large room displays these small paintings it is above all this landscape format that gives them their soul.
-The founder of this school, Jean Achard created the first majestic landscapes that excited the painters that followed: Laurent Guétal, Charles Bertier, Ernest Hebert, the Abbe Cales.
+The founder of this school, Jean Achard created the first majestic landscapes that excited the painters that followed: Laurent Guétal, Charles Bertier, Ernest Hébert, the Abbe Cales.

 Many of these painters, despite the topographical precision required, thought it an inspired vision.